Privacy Policy

 • any other person authorised by you.

-A business that supports our operation may be located outside of New Zealand.
-This may mean your personal information is held and processed outside New Zealand.
+A business or service that supports our operation may be located outside of Aotearoa/NZ.
+This may mean your personal information is held and processed outside of the country.
 This includes overseas data storage.

 Protecting your personal information

-We will take reasonable steps to keep your personal information safe from loss, unauthorised activity, or other misuse.
+We will follow best practice and take reasonable steps to keep your personal information safe from loss, unauthorised activity, or other misuse.

 Accessing and correcting your personal information